-Amish Apple Fritters are delicious fried doughnuts, made easily from scratch with a simple batter and fresh apple chunks, cinnamon, and a sweet glaze.
+Amish Apple Fritters are delicious fried doughnuts, made from scratch with a simple batter, fresh apple chunks, cinnamon, and a sweet glaze.
 They are SO GOOD!

 How I Found This Recipe For Amish Apple Fritters

 I love to try new recipes and learn new cooking techniques in the kitchen, AND my favorite doughnut of all time is the humble, yet glorious Apple Fritter.
 One day, while looking at recipes on Pinterest, I saw one for these doughnuts, written by a great-grandmother named Polly.

 I could tell I would like this easy recipe from the very beginning (aren’t ALL recipes written by great-grandmothers wonderful?)… so I made them, and sure enough…these fritters were amazing!
 Sometimes, a warm apple fritter and a strong cup of coffee are exactly what this old girl wants.
 Please notice I did not say what this old girl needs… now THAT’S another story, *cough, cough!

 Hope you enjoy them…occasionally (wink wink)!
 Here’s how easy they are to make…you’ll be a doughnut maker in no time!

 First, mix up the batter.
 In a large bowl (or the bowl to a stand mixer), cream the sugar and eggs for 1-2 minutes with an electric mixer.
 To this batter, add the flour, baking powder, cinnamon, salt and milk.
 Mix these ingredients together well.

 In a separate bowl, mix the chopped apples with the lemon juice.
 Using a spoon, add the apple mixture to the batter and stir well, to combine.